binyatov/captis.js/README.md

 Captis.js is an authoring tool for publishing impress.js slides using video commentary.
 With captis you can record and edit your videos using browser.

-**Currently project is fully functional only in webkit specific browsers.**
+**Currently the project is fully functional only in webkit browsers.**

 ## Getting Started

-1. Install captis front end package using bower through terminal:
+Captis has a client-side and a server-side component

+1. To install the client-side through bower:

         bower install captis

-2. Then install captis server using npm:
+2. To install the server-side using npm:

         npm install captis